- Sample Santiago's trendy eateries and bars in the Bellavista district

 Days 8-9: Explore Torres del Paine National Park

+While visiting Torres del Paine National Park, you'll be able to choose between several half or full-day tours.
 Regarding the shorter tours, you might be surprised at how much you can see of Torres del Paine in just three or four hours.
 Whether by foot, horse, or vehicle, these half-day guided excursions are packed with adventure and interesting information about the park's flora, fauna, geology, and human history.
-An experienced guide will take you to impressive natural wonders like the Salto Grande waterfall and Laguna Azul.
-All throughout the journey, you'll pass through exotic lenga forests abounding with wildlife.
+A guide will take you to impressive natural wonders like the Salto Grande waterfall and Laguna Azul.
+Throughout the journey, you'll pass through lenga forests teeming with wildlife.

 Full-day excursions tend to last between seven and 10 hours, and they leave in the morning after breakfast at your hotel.
-Embarking on one of these outings gives you an opportunity to explore the best hiking paths, horse trails, scenic roads, and the various lakes of Torres del Paine.
+Embarking on one of these outings will give you an opportunity to explore the best hiking paths, horse trails, scenic roads, and the various lakes of Torres del Paine.
 For full-day tours, the hotel will prepare a box lunch that you can take with you, as well as enough water and snacks to keep you energized for your park adventure.

-Day 10: Puerto Natales to Punta Arenas & Departure
+Day 10: Transfer to Punta Arenas, Depart

 It's time to say goodbye to Torres del Paine and Chile.
 In the morning, you'll take a bus from Puerto Natales to the Punta Arenas airport.
 There you'll catch a domestic flight to Santiago and transfer to the international terminal for your flight back home. ¡Buen viaje!